florianepicolo/origin-gene/README.md

 ### Prerequisites
 - Python 3.x
-- Packages: requests, pandas
+- Packages: requests, beautifulsoup4

-You can install the required packages using the following command: `pip install requests pandas`
+You can install the required packages using the following command: `pip install requests beautifulsoup4`

 ### Usage
 1. (optional) Open `get-info-KEGG.py` in a text editor.
 Modify the `keywords` variable on line 25 to specify your desired keywords.